China coking coal, coke dive to trading limits as government mulls intervention - Up News Info

 Prices of coking coal and coke have tumbled 89% and 70%, respectively, since end-June.

 The drop in raw material prices also drove declines in steel prices on the Shanghai Futures Exchange.
-Construction-used rebar fell 1.5% to 5,382 yuan ($842.13) a tonne by 0215 GMT.
+Construction-used rebar fell 2.9% to 5,304 yuan a tonne at close.

-Hot rolled coils, used in cars and home appliances, dropped 1.8% to 5,590 yuan a tonne.
+Hot rolled coils, used in cars and home appliances, ended 2.5% lower at 5,550 yuan per tonne.

-Benchmark iron ore futures on the Dalian bourse jumped 1.5% to 717 yuan a tonne.
+Benchmark iron ore futures on the Dalian bourse inched up 0.5% to 710 yuan a tonne.

 Spot 62% iron ore prices

-($1 = 6.3909 Chinese yuan) (Reporting by Min Zhang and Shivani Singh; Editing by Subhranshu Sahu)
+($1 = 6.3909 Chinese yuan) (Reporting by Min Zhang and Shivani Singh; Editing by Subhranshu Sahu and Krishna Chandra Eluri)